Jesseatgao/bdownload/README.md

     one or more file names (optionally prefixed with relative (to `-D DIR`) or absolute paths), e.g.
     `-o file1.zip ~/file2.tgz`, paired with URLs specified by `--url` or `-L`

+`-D DIR, --dir DIR`

+    directory in which to save the downloaded files

 `-L URLS [URLS ...], --url URLS [URLS ...]`

     URL(s) for the files to be downloaded, which might be TAB-separated URLs pointing to the same file, e.g.
     `-L https://yoursite.net/yourfile.7z`, `-L "https://yoursite01.net/thefile.7z\thttps://yoursite02.com/thefile.7z"`,
     or `--url "http://foo.cc/file1.zip" "http://bar.cc/file2.tgz\thttp://bar2.cc/file2.tgz"`

-`-D DIR, --dir DIR`

-    directory in which to save the downloaded files

 `-p PROXY, --proxy PROXY`

-    proxy in the form of "http://[user:pass@]host:port" or "socks5://[user:pass@]host:port"
+    proxy either in the form of "http://[user:pass@]host:port" or "socks5://[user:pass@]host:port"

 `-n MAX_WORKERS, --max-workers MAX_WORKERS`